BRS4(KC2) - Mitochondrial Cofactor Sufficiency

 - Magnesium ← leafy greens, nuts, seeds

-Mitochondrial energy production depends on vitamin and mineral cofactors that enable enzyme activity, redox transfer, and broader metabolic integration [1].
-When these cofactors are insufficient, otherwise available fuel substrates may still be processed inefficiently, limiting cellular energy output and resilience [1][2].
+Mitochondrial energy production depends on vitamin and mineral cofactors that enable enzyme activity, redox transfer, and metabolic integration [Tardy et al., 2020].
+When cofactors are insufficient, available fuel substrates are processed less efficiently, limiting cellular energy output and resilience [Tardy et al., 2020; Pirinen et al., 2020].

 - BRS4-FM1-PM1 - Electron Transport Chain Function